anaganisk/fxfloorboard-code/readme.txt

-GT-3FxFloorBoard Copyright (C) 2005-2006 Uco Mesdag (mesdag.uco@gmail.com).
-All rights reserved.
+GT-3FxFloorBoard Copyright (C) 2007, 2008, 2009 Colin Willcocks <gumtownbassman@yahoo.com> All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software